-Mr. Melendez is the Program Office Director of the Office of Legacy Management (LM) and provides the leadership for DOE to continue to fulfill the Department’s post-closure responsibilities and ensure the future protection of human health and the environment.
-LM, established in 2003, is responsible for activities at sites where DOE’s mission has ended and active environmental cleanup has been completed, including long-term surveillance and maintenance, records management, benefits continuity, property management, land-use planning, and community assistance and engagement.
-Since inception, LM’s responsibilities have grown steadily from 33 sites to more than 100 sites and expects over 120 sites by 2030.
+Mr. Melendez is the Program Office Director for the Office of Legacy Management.
+He provides executive leadership for the department’s fulfillment of post-closure responsibilities to ensure the future protection of human health and the environment at former defense nuclear sites.
+Legacy Management is responsible for activities at sites across the nation where DOE’s mission has ended and active environmental cleanup is completed.
+LM activities include environmental engineering, long-term surveillance and maintenance, records management, benefits continuity, property management, land-use planning, and community assistance and engagement.
+Since LM’s inception in 2003, its responsibilities have grown steadily from 33 sites to more than 100 sites, with the expectation to manage more than 120 sites by 2030.

-He holds the following degrees: BS in Mechanical Engineering from UPR, MBA in Financial Management from SNHU, MEng in Civil & Environmental Engineering from UF, EngD in Engineering Management from GWU.
+Mr. Melendez holds the following degrees: BS in Mechanical Engineering from UPR, MBA in Human & Financial Management from NHC, MEng in Civil & Environmental Engineering from UF, and EngD in Engineering Management from GWU.
 He completed his Executive Education at Harvard’s Kennedy School of Government and Northwestern’s Kellogg School of Management.
-His qualifications include: Registered Professional Engineer (PE), Certified Project Management Professional (PMP), Certified Facilities Manager (CFM), Sustainability Facilities Professional (SFP), Certified Leadership in Environmental and Engineering Design Green Associate (LEED GA), member of DoD’s Acquisition Professional Community, Level III DAWIA Certified in Facilities Engineering and Contracting, and held Unlimited Level III Contracting Officer Warrants for Design, Construction, Environmental Management, Real Estate, and Facilities Engineering.
-He led teams recognized with: San Diego Business Journal’s “Best Places to Work”, Department of the Navy’s Meritorious Unit Commendation, ACHP Chairman’s Award in Historic Preservation, SECNAV’s Energy and Water Management Award and Secretary of Energy’s Honors Award.
-His recognitions include: National Society of Professional Engineer’s Top Ten Federal Engineer of the Year, Department of the Navy’s Facilities Engineering Military Engineer of the Year, Secretary of Energy’s Achievement Award, Department of Energy’s Distinguished and Superior Service Awards, Department of State’s Superior and Meritorious Honor Medals, Department of the Navy’s Superior and Meritorious Civilian Service Medals, and several Navy/Marine Corps military decorations.
+His qualifications include: Registered Professional Engineer (PE), Certified Project Management Professional (PMP), Certified Facilities Manager (CFM), Sustainability Facilities Professional (SFP), Certified Leadership in Environmental and Engineering Design Green Associate (LEED GA), member of DoD’s Acquisition Professional Community, and Level III DAWIA Certified in Facilities Engineering and Contracting.
+He has held Unlimited Level III Contracting Officer Warrants for Design, Construction, Environmental Management, Real Estate, and Facilities Engineering.
+He led teams recognized with: San Diego Business Journal’s “Best Places to Work,” Department of the Navy’s Meritorious Unit Commendation, ACHP Chairman’s Award in Historic Preservation, SECNAV’s Energy & Water Management Award, and Secretary of Energy’s Honors Awards.
+His personal recognitions include several Civilian and Navy/Marine Corps military decorations.